Subscribe Login

 “We’re in the process of talking to brokers and putting our pre-prospectus document together to move ahead.
 We will be seeking at minimum $500 million in terms of that raise,” Wilson said to the Business Observer.

 Visual Vibe, a media and advertising firm acquired in 2023, has undergone significant upgrades and expansion, including investments in new digital screens and product offerings.
-The recent acquisition of OOH Media is expected to further boost the company’s performance.
+The finalisation of plans to acquire OOH Media is expected to further boost the company’s performance.

 Kintyre’s capital push follows a period of rapid growth and portfolio expansion across multiple sectors, including real estate, media and advertising, and manufacturing.